ReneJunior/final-project/README.md

 pip install jupyterlab
 pip install notebook
 ```

-## Data
-The data comes in an analysis carried out between half-hour intervals, repeating this process for three days (72 hours).
-As we will calculate the load flow for the transmission system, it will be necessary to perform a processing, for the collection of the peak, for each of the bars.

 ## Instructions for reproduction
 As previously mentioned, the paper reproductive is located in the "deliver" folder.
 To run the experiment, follow the steps: